IBM/swift-cloud-object-storage-example/README.md

 * Pressing the `COS No Zip` button will start the downloading of images from Cloud Object Storage
 * Pressing the `COS Zip` button will start the downloading of the zip file containing the images from Cloud Object Storage
 * Pressing the Clear button will clear the images that have been downloaded.
-> NOTE: You must wait for one test to finish downloading and displaying the images before beginning another test.
-Info about the progress of downloads can be found in the console.

 # License